napari/docs/docs/plugins/advanced_topics/widget_communication.md

 def save_global_state(event):
-    """Save the global state to a file."""    # Serialize the state to a file save_path = get_save_path()
+    """Save the global state by serializing it to a file.""" save_path = get_save_path()
     state = event.source  # The source of the event is the global state object save_path.parent.mkdir(parents=True, exist_ok=True)  # Ensure the directory exists